 Memory quilts are a wonderful way to preserve your most treasured memories in a beautiful, usable work of art.
 Memory quilts are made by incorporating cherished fabrics or clothing in a way that can be used for many years to come.
-People appreciate receiving a quilting craft made from fabric that holds sentimental value.
-We compiled the most heartwarming patterns to make in your weekend quilting project!

 Free Memory Quilt Patterns – Top Picks